 During the Bridge Years, second-language instruction shifts from the neurological to the etymological.
 Latin is required of all Bridge Year students as they transition to a curriculum of English and History as separate courses and start to understand the differences between scientific subjects.
 The instruction of Latin highlights the relationships between English and Latin grammar, syntax, literary and rhetorical devices, and lays a foundation for the acquisition of vocabulary in the Sciences, English, and romance languages (should students choose to study Spanish or French in the following years).
 Studying Latin also provides a deeper understanding of influential western civilizations.

 During these years, students have the option of continuing to study Mandarin.
-The Mandarin courses during the Bridge Years are offered as additional, cocurricular, and optional courses that focus less on aiding in neurological development and more on gaining fluency in the language.
+The Mandarin courses during the Bridge Years are offered as additional, curricular, and optional courses that focus less on aiding in neurological development and more on gaining fluency in the language.

 Language in the Intermediate and High School Years